desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 Allows to burn an NFT the sender has access to.
 This message has the following parameters:
 * `token_id`: Id of the token that would be burned.

-An example of the message to burn an NFT:
+Here an example meesage to burn an NFT:
 ```json
 {
     "burn": {